pierredarrieutort/fitext/README.md

 - Try to use relative font-size wherever possible.
 - If you targeting a parent element all child are already taken in account, don't execute a `fit` function on them.
-- Try to avoid get to much containers into the fittable elements.
+- Try to avoid getting to much containers into the fittable elements.

 ## Contributors